-- Move to the page(s) which show the character descriptions for the main characters (suspects).
+- 6 Move to the page(s) which show the character descriptions for the main characters (suspects).
 You need to send each guest a copy of these pages along with their invitation.
-Print as many copies of these pages as you need using Print Current page and specify the number of copies required. - 8 If you are emailing the invitations, copy and paste the text from the suspect pages into your email message.
-You can select the text (page by page) from the Adobe Acrobat file. - 9 Cut each page in two using a guillotine/paper trimmer or scissors.
-Don't read the clues beforehand as it will spoil your enjoyment of the party, and you may spoil everyone else's enjoyment by letting on that you know everything! - 10 The "Who Did It" pages are at the end with a warning beforehand not to read the next section.
-Fold these unread, put them in an envelope and open it at the end of your party to find out who did it. - 1 Print a name tag for each guest.
+Print as many copies of these pages as you need using Print Current page and specify the number of copies required. - 7 If you are emailing the invitations, copy and paste the text from the suspect pages into your email message.
+You can select the text (page by page) from the Adobe Acrobat file. - 8 When you know exactly how many guests will be attending, print the version of the kit for that number of guests. - 9 Cut each page in two using a guillotine/paper trimmer or scissors.
+Don't read the clues beforehand as it will spoil your enjoyment of the party, and you may spoil everyone else's enjoyment by letting on that you know everything! - 10 Staple the pages for each person together into a booklet so that there is a page with their character's name at the front followed by clues for each act. - 11 The "Who Did It" pages are at the end with a warning beforehand not to read the next section.
+Fold these unread, put them in an envelope and open it at the end of your party to find out who did it. - 12 Print a name tag for each guest.
 You can print them in color or black and white or you may like to print them on thicker or colored paper.
-Cut these up and have some small safety pins handy. - 12 Create a clue page for each person playing an optional role.
-Divide up the extra clues and staple them to their clue page.
-You may like to print them an extra name tag each that you staple on to the front of their clue page.
+Cut these up and have some small safety pins handy. - 13 For versions with optional roles: Create a clue booklet for each person playing an optional role.
+Divide up the extra clues for each act and staple them to their clue booklet for the appropriate act.
+You may like to print them an extra name tag each that you staple on to the front of their clue booklet.
 If you don't have many people playing optional roles, divide the extra clues up amongst the suspects also.
 All the clues should be given out.
-If there are far too many clues for the number of guests you are having, then you can ignore some of the sillier clues. - 13 If you think some of your guests may not turn up you could cut up the extra clues and have them in a bowl so people can help themselves.
-You may like to save some clues to hand out in the middle of the party when people may be tired of their original clues. - 14 Decorate the room just before the party (see Décor suggestions). - 15 Prepare or arrange for food for the event (see Menu suggestions).
+If there are far too many clues for the number of guests you are having, then you can ignore some of the sillier clues. - 14 Decorate the room just before the party (see Décor suggestions). - 15 Prepare or arrange for food for the event (see Menu suggestions). - The Case Of The Missing Matchmaker © Acture Pty Ltd 2004 2 www.merrimysteries.com

-Decide whether you are going to have prizes for the party (see Preparing prizes).
+16 Decide whether you are going to have prizes for the party (see Preparing prizes).
 This is optional, but recommended.